 Apologies for the photo quality, I’d rather eat my food than take pictures of it.

-I have not posted a recipe on my blog before but Chocolate Biscuit Cake is one of my (many) weaknesses, and I have to remember this recipe.
-I hope heaven is filled with chocolate biscuit cake because then I’d eat it non-stop and never worry about my shape.
+Chocolate Biscuit Cake is one of my (many) weaknesses- I hope heaven is filled with chocolate biscuit cake because then I’d eat it non-stop and never worry about my shape.
 I craved it just after I had my first baby and I wouldn’t be surprised if my milk was chocolate flavoured.
 I stopped when my baby got spots and the midwife said, “Have you been eating chocolate?”
-(Stopped eating chocolate that is – unfortunately – not the breastfeeding).
+(Oh the misery!)

 You could make this with dark chocolate and leave out the cocoa for an extremely rich cake – you may feel a bit sick if you eat too much.
-Adding walnuts makes it kind of posh, which I felt was necessary for the visiting family.
+Adding walnuts makes it kind of posh, which I feel is necessary for impressing visitors.
+And it’s sort of healthy as it has raisins in too.

 So this is what you need: